 Have you ever received the question “how often do you drive”?
 I would be surprised if you haven’t.

 Anything over 12,000 miles a year can increase your rates due to the risk of facing an accident from time spent on the road.
-Someone who only drives locally to and from work may see a lower rate because they are less likely to get into an accident than someone who drives full time for their job five days a week.
+Someone who only drives locally to and from work may see a lower rate.
+This is because they are less likely to get into an accident than someone who drives full time for their job five days a week.

 One way to improve this factor is the type of car you choose to drive.
-A luxury vehicle or sportscar will pose a higher insurance score due to the price an insurance company would have to pay to fix it in the case of an accident.
+A luxury vehicle or sports car will pose a higher insurance score due to the price an insurance company would have to pay to fix it.

-We offer a quote on vehicles before you buy them so you can better plan your finances and how it will affect your rates before you decide to move forward with your purchase.
+We offer a quote on vehicles before you buy them.
+This way you can better plan your finances and how it will affect your rates before you decide to move forward with your purchase.

 We know it can be frustrating when you receive a rate that you believe is too high.
-Luckily, we offer multiple carriers so we can determine which rates and coverage best fit your needs in one location.
+We offer multiple carriers so we can determine which rates and coverage best fit your needs in one location.